 This is something I didn’t try until I had my third baby and y’all it was a GAME CHANGER.
 A small, quick, simple, painless adjustment gave instant gas relief.
 I didn’t do a regular schedule with her, but would take her when I noticed she started having gas pains and sure enough it’d clear it up every single time!
 You can read more about the benefits of chiropractic care for infants here!

-Emily is the mother of three and is waiting on her 4th baby via adoption.
+Emily is the mother of four.
 She loves Disney, deals, and considers herself pretty hardcore about parenting.
 She blogs at The Journey of Parenthood.